 This is our guide to snakes that don’t bite as often as other species.
-These snakes still have defensive instincts, and can bite humans if provoked, but they are gentler and more docile than most.
+These snakes still have defensive instincts, and can bite humans if provoked, but they are typically gentler and more docile than most.

 Why Do Snakes Bite?